Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Here, you’ll get more insight into how the team communicates and interacts in different situations.
 It’s also an opportunity to respond and share some of your preferences or successful communication tactics.

-## What’s your timeline for next steps?
+## What’s Your Timeline for next Steps?

 ### Who to Ask:
 Recruiter